-- 1. Storage can only charge from DPV, no storage exports allowed-a limited configuration that constrains the use of stored DPV energy for self-consumption only, and does not allow grid charging of the battery; the only energy eligible for credit under the DPV compensation mechanism is DPV energy that is produced and immediately exported to the grid. - 2.
-Storage can charge from DPV and grid, no storage exports allowed-this configuration allows the customer to charge from both the DPV system and the grid, but the storage system is not able to export to the grid.
+- 2. Storage can charge from DPV and grid, no storage exports allowed-this configuration allows the customer to charge from both the DPV system and the grid, but the storage system is not able to export to the grid.
 Only DPV energy that is not immediately used or stored is exported to the grid and credited. - 3.
 Storage can only charge from DPV, storage exports allowed-a less limited configuration where the storage device is allowed to export stored DPV-originated energy to the grid and receive credit under the DG compensation mechanism. - 4.
 Storage can only charge from the grid, storage exports allowed-a limited configuration where the storage device is allowed to charge from and export to the grid, but is not allowed to interact with the DPV system.

-In general, design configuration limitations ensure that any customer exports to the grid come exclusively from on-site generation, eliminating concerns of compensation mechanism integrity and energy arbitrage using gridsupplied energy.
+In general, design configuration limitations ensure that any customer exports to the grid come exclusively from on-site generation, eliminating concerns of compensation mechanism integrity and energy arbitrage using grid-supplied energy.
 But only allowing the storage system to charge from the paired DPV system limits the ability of the energy storage system to become grid-interactive and provide valuable system services to the utility distribution system (e.g., congestion management) or the transmission network (e.g., frequency regulation).
-As opportunities expand for DPV-plus-storage systems to derive value from providing the broader power system with energy services (see Section 8.6), these limited design configurations may result in a lost opportunity in the future for both system owners and utilities-thus, limited design configurations should be considered through both a short-term and long-term lens.
+As opportunities expand for DPV-plus-storage systems to derive value from providing the broader power system with energy services (see Section 8.6), these limited design configurations may result in a lost opportunity in the future for both system owners and utilities-thus, limited design configurations should be considered with both a short-term and long-term lens.